Learn to Crochet a Hat

 One skein is enough for a baby's hat.
 Usually use 3.5 ounces for a child's hat and 4 to 4.5 for an adult hat.

-Hat Pattern using Single Crochet
+Hat Pattern using a Single Crochet

 Use knitting worsted-weight yarn and a size J hook, but you can use any yarn you wish with a hook size suitable for your choice of yarn.